A Love Letter to Essence Music Festival from a New Orleans Girl

 Richelieu Dennis stood up and took accountability: "It's our fault, because we engaged them, and it's our job to make sure that everything is delivered properly."
 That matters.
 You heard us.
 You responded.
 You're working on it.

 We believe in the festival that proves Black culture is economic power.
 That shows our joy is resistance.
-That turns July 4th into Independence Day for real.
+That turns July 4th into Independence Day for real, even though we should be celebrating Juneteenth.

 Moving Forward

-Bring back the magic.
+Bring back the Black Girl Magic.
 Honor your history while building your future.
 Center the people who built this festival with you.
 Invest in excellence, not just scale.
 And remember that sometimes the most powerful growth happens when you tend your roots before reaching for new branches.

 We love you, Essence Festival.
 That's why we're writing this.